 Setting Up Your Load Bearing Equipment

 Now that we’ve gone over the history of the kit, let’s talk about how you might configure yours.
-I’m going to use three examples of my own to show some variations and considerations you might want to make.
+I’m going to share a few examples of my own to show some variations and considerations you might want to make.

 Let’s get something out of the way first.
 For a long time, I’ve been an advocate of combining a battle belt (or tactical belt) with a chest rig and assault pack.
 The reason I suggested this system is that it provides you with layers of capability that you can scale up or down over time.
 This also lets you acquire equipment over time without making something you owned previously obsolete.